AudioBible/AudioBible/README.md

     audiobible find jesus -b luke -c 3 -C 2                     # to find jesus in the book of "Luke" chapter 3, showing 2 verses before and after the matched verse context audiobible find circle -A 5 -B 2                            # to show 2 verse before and 5 verses after the matched verse context

+    audiobible quote                                            # usage is same as with find operation

 # KJV Bible - List of Books and Chapters Count